lmf5103510/Complt_SparkGA1/README.md

 MA, USA, August 20-23, 2017.

 This README contains the following sections.
+Note: point 1~6 are from SparkGA and point 7 shows the difference for running Complt_SparkGA.
 1. **System requirements and Installation**
 2. **Compiling**
 3. **Files required**